annbech/mxnet/docs/architecture/program_model.md

 # Programming Models for Deep Learning

 There are a lot of deep learning libraries, each with its own flavor.
-How can each flavour introduced by each library provide advantages or drawbacks in terms of system optimization and user experience?
+What are the advantages and drawbacks of each library in terms of system optimization and user experience?
-This article aims to compare these flavours in terms of programming models, discuss the fundamental advantages and drawbacks introduced by these models, and how we can learn from them.
+This topic compares the programming models, discusses the fundamental advantages and drawbacks introduced by the models, and explores how we can learn from them.

-We will focus on the programming model itself instead of the implementations.
-So this article is not about benchmarking deep learning libraries.
-Instead, we will divide the libraries into several categories in terms of what user interface they offer, and discuss how these styles of interface affect performance and flexibility of deep learning programs.
+We'll focus on the programming model itself, instead of the implementation.
+This article isn't about benchmarking deep learning libraries.
+Instead, we divide the libraries into several categories according to the user interface they offer, and discuss how interface style affects performance and flexibility of deep learning programs.
 The discussion in this article may not be specific to deep learning, but we will keep deep learning applications as our use-cases and goal of optimization.

 ## Symbolic vs. Imperative Programs